 A risk factor is anything that changes your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-Some risk factors, like smoking, can be changed.
+Some risk factors, like smoking and diet, can be changed.
 Others, like a person’s age or family history, can’t be changed.

-But having a risk factor, or even several, does not mean that you will get the disease.
-Just as having no risk factors doesn’t mean you won’t get the disease.
+But having a risk factor, or even many, does not mean that you will get the disease.
+Just as not having risk factors doesn’t mean you won’t get the disease.
 And some people who get the disease may not have had any known risk factors.
 Even if a person with testicular cancer has a risk factor, it’s often very hard to know how much that risk factor contributed to the cancer.

 One of the main risk factors for testicular cancer is a condition called cryptorchidism, or undescended testicle(s).
 This means that one or both testicles fail to move from the abdomen (belly) into the scrotum before birth.
-Males with cryptorchidism are several times more likely to get testicular cancer than those with normally descended testicles.
+Males with cryptorchidism are many times more likely to get testicular cancer than those with normally descended testicles.

 Normally, the testicles develop inside the abdomen of the fetus and they go down (descend) into the scrotum before birth.
-In about 3% of boys, however, the testicles do not make it all the way down before the child is born.
-Sometimes the testicle remains in the abdomen.
-In other cases, the testicle starts to descend but remains stuck in the groin area.
+But in about 3% of boys, the testicles do not make it all the way down before the child is born.
+Sometimes one or both testicles stay in the abdomen.
+In other cases, the testicles start to descend but stay in the groin area.

 Some evidence has shown that men infected with the human immunodeficiency virus (HIV), particularly those with AIDS, are at increased risk.
 No other infections have been shown to increase testicular cancer risk.

-This condition, described in What is testicular cancer?, often doesn’t cause a lump in the testicles or any other symptoms.
+This condition, described in What Is Testicular Cancer? often doesn’t cause a lump in the testicles or any other symptoms.
 It isn’t clear how often carcinoma in situ (CIS) in the testicles progresses to cancer.
 In some cases, CIS is found in men who have a testicular biopsy to evaluate infertility or have a testicle removed because of cryptorchidism.
 Doctors in Europe are more likely than the doctors in this country to look for CIS.
 This may be why the numbers for diagnosis and progression of CIS to cancer are lower in the United States than in parts of Europe.

 Since we don’t know how often CIS becomes true (invasive) cancer, it isn’t clear if treating CIS is a good idea.
 Some experts think that it may be better to wait and see if the disease gets worse or becomes a true cancer.
 This could allow many men with CIS to avoid the risks and side effects of treatment.
 When CIS is treated, radiation or surgery (to remove the testicle) is used.